tytydraco/yessleep/out/Scopaesthesia.md

 My dad raised an eyebrow.

-"I opened the door to call him in and I heard him rustling outside, hell I saw him”
+"I opened the door to call him in and I heard him rustling outside, I saw him”

 “Billie, you were just dreaming, Cooper was down in the basement tonight.”
 My dad said.

 My heart sank.
-"What no I heard him, hell I even saw him."
+"What no I heard him."

 I could see my mom believed me more and more with every word I said.
 I told her about how strange he sounded, and how he didn’t look right.
 She looked at my dad and they told me to go up to my room.
 I didn’t know why they were mad at me, I thought that was Cooper outside it sounded like him.
 I brushed that thought off and leaned by the doorway listening.
 All I could manage to hear clearly was